M4 road (Zambia): Ndola-Mufulira road concession

 On 16 October 2023, the Government of Zambia signed a Public–private partnership (concession) agreement with Jaswin Ports Limited for the rehabilitation & maintenance of the section of the M4 connecting Ndola and Mufulira (amounting to 61 kilometres).
 The concession agreement is for a period of 22 years (up to 2045) and the project is expected to cost $76.1 million.
 Plans include rehabilitating the entire road connecting the two towns (which was in a poor state as of 2023) for the first 3 years, working on the one-kilometre access road to the Sakania border with DR Congo (17 km north of the Levy Mwanawasa Stadium roundabout in Ndola), constructing a toll gate on the road and working on infrastructure at the Sakania border on the Zambian side.

 A groundbreaking ceremony was held for this project on 23 October 2024 by Minister Charles Milupi.

 On 10 August 2025, the Ministry of Infrastructure, Housing and Urban Development announced that the first 17-kilometre stretch from the Levy Mwanawasa Stadium roundabout up to the Sakania border turn-off in Kamalasha had been substantially completed.
 The ministry also announced that the Tom Mtine Toll Plaza on the same stretch had been substantially completed and was ready for operations, while stating that the remaining 44-kilometre stretch between Kamalasha and Mufulira would also receive a toll gate.

+In March 2026, the Copperbelt provincial minister, Elisha Matambo, toured the newly-opened 17-kilometre stretch and concluded that a 4-kilometre stretch near the Tom Mtine Toll Plaza had not been done in accordance with construction standards and he proceeded to request for Jaswin Ports Limited to rework on the identified stretch of road.